benhowell/benhowell.github.com/_posts/2014-07-17-step-away-from-the-kool-aid.md

 Excuse me?
 Zing?
 The interviewee didn't want to work for a pittance and the best you've got is ["Zing"][2]?
 Wow that is some really delusional and twisted logic there, Christian Chabot.

-Don't, under any circumstances work for less than market rate in order to build other peoples fortunes.
+Don't, under any circumstances work for less than market rate in order to build other people's fortunes.
 Simply don't do it.
 Cool product that excites you so in-turn you'll work for a fraction of the market rate?
 Call that crap out for what it is.
 A CEO of a company asking you to help build his fortune while at the same time returning you squat[^1].
 Zing!

 _"If the discussion feels like a struggle, though, that's a bad sign, he says, especially when it comes to money talk"_.